 I received good guidance during these sessions and was always motivated to progress further.
 Thank you Onthene and Mart for widening my perspectives.

 When you really want to rediscover yourself you need to get back to basics.
 This is what I got here, still comfortable and providing to all my needs.
-I enjoyed my stay, especially my gym sessions.
+I enjoyed my stay, especially in my gym sessions.

-We were all broken people when we got here, but as I settled in I found sort of a unity within the house.
+We were all broken people when we got here, but as I settled in I found sort of unity within the house.
 Unity amongst my peers as well as the staff.
 There was however one person who really made things tough at times (but hey, that to me was a test)